-WHEREAS, Chang states that no promises or representations have been made to him other than the agreements and considerations herein expressed;
+WHEREAS, Huang states that no promises or representations have been made to her other than the agreements and considerations herein expressed; Leping Huang Settlement Agreement Page 5 of 10

-WHEREAS, Chang neither admits nor denies the allegations contained in the Proposed Charging Letter;
+WHEREAS, Huang neither admits nor denies the allegations contained in the Proposed Charging Letter;

-WHEREAS, Chang wishes to settle and dispose of all matters alleged in the Proposed Charging Letter by entering into this Agreement; and
+WHEREAS, Huang wishes to settle and dispose of all matters alleged in the Proposed Charging Letter by entering into this Agreement; and

-WHEREAS, Chang agrees to be bound by the Order, if issued;
+WHEREAS, Huang agrees to be bound by the Order, if issued;

-NOW THEREFORE, the Parties hereby agree, for purposes of this Settlement Agreement, as follows:
+NOW THEREFORE, the Parties hereby agree, for purposes of this Settlement

+Agreement, as follows:

-- BIS has jurisdiction over Chang, under the Regulations, in connection with the matters alleged in the Proposed Charging Letter. - 2.
-The following sanctions shall be imposed against Chang in complete settlement of the alleged violation of the Regulations relating to the transaction specifically detailed in the Proposed Charging Letter:
+1. BIS has jurisdiction over Huang, under the Regulations, in connection with the matters alleged in the Proposed Charging Letter.

+2. The following sanctions shall be imposed against Huang in complete settlement of the alleged violation of the Regulations relating to the transaction specifically detailed in the Proposed Charging Letter:

-- a.
-Chang shall be assessed a civil penalty in the amount of \$300,000.
+a.
+Huang shall be assessed a civil penalty in the amount of \$300,000.
 The payment of \$50,000 shall be made to the U.S. Department of Commerce within 30 days of the date of the Order.
 Payment shall be made in the manner specified in the attached instructions.
-Payment of the remaining \$250,000 shall be suspended for a period of two years from the date of the Order, and thereafter shall be waived, provided that during this two-year payment probationary period under the Order, Chang has committed no violation of the Act, or any regulation, order, license or authorization issued thereunder and has made full and timely payment of \$50,000 as set forth above. - b.
-Chang shall complete an export compliance training on the Regulations within twelve months from the date of the Order.
-Before he attends a training course or program, Chang shall notify the Office of Export Enforcement, Special Agent in Charge of the Los Angeles Field Office, of the course or program he has selected to attend.
-No later than one month after attending the compliance course or program, Chang shall submit a certification of attendance from the training provider to the Office of Export Enforcement, 2601 Main Street, Suite 310, Irvine, CA 92614 ("BIS Los Angeles Field Office"). - c.
-The full and timely payment of the civil penalty agreed to in Paragraph 2.a, the timely completion and submission of verification of attendance at an export compliance training in Paragraph 2.b, and compliance with the plea agreement and any sentence imposed upon Chang following the entry of Chang's plea and conviction are hereby made conditions to the granting, restoration, or continuing validity of any export license, license exception, permission, or privilege granted, or to be granted, to Chang.
+Payment of the remaining \$250,000 shall be suspended for a period of two years from the date of the Order, and thereafter shall be waived, provided that during this two-year payment probationary period under the Order, Huang has committed no violation of the Act, or any regulation, order, license or authorization issued thereunder and has made full and timely payment of \$50,000 as set forth above.

+b.
+Huang shall complete an export compliance training on the Regulations within twelve months from the date of the Order.
+Before she attends a training course or program, Huang shall notify the Office of Export Enforcement, Special Agent in Charge Leping Huang Settlement Agreement Page 6 of 10 of the Los Angeles Field Office, of the course or program she has selected to attend.
+No later than one month after attending the compliance course or program, Huang shall submit a certification of attendance from the training provider to the Office of Export Enforcement, 2601 Main Street, Suite 310, Irvine, CA 92614 ("BIS Los Angeles Field Office").

+c.
+The full and timely payment of the civil penalty agreed to in Paragraph 2.a, the timely completion and submission of verification of attendance at an export compliance training in Paragraph 2.b, and compliance with the plea agreement and any sentence imposed upon Huang following the entry of Huang's plea and conviction are hereby made conditions to the granting, restoration, or continuing validity of any export license, license exception, permission, or privilege granted, or to be granted, to Huang.